zitaratech/rules_rust/docs/flatten.md

 Assembles a remote repository for the given toolchain params, produces a proxy repository     to contain the toolchain declaration, and registers the toolchains.

-N.B.
-A "proxy repository" is needed to allow for registering the toolchain (with constraints)     without actually downloading the toolchain.

 **PARAMETERS**